 Las Vegas Raiders owner Mark Davis openly spoke about former San Francisco 49ers QB Colin Kaepernick about potentially welcoming him into the organization, reported USA Today.
 Imagining Kaepernick in silver and black is a bit odd.
 However, the owner clearly still believes in his value as a player and leader.

-“I still stand by it,” Davis said in the episode.
-“If our coaches and general manager want to bring him in or want him to be the quarterback on this team.
-I would welcome him with open arms.”
+“I still believe in it,” Davis said in the episode.
+“If our coaches and general manager want to bring him in or want him as the team’s quarterback, I would welcome him wholeheartedly.”

 Kaepernick has yet to set foot on an NFL field since 2016.
 In 2016, he began protesting police brutality by kneeling during the National Anthem which sent millions into a frenzy.
 He expressed emotionally on several occasions that this was a civil rights issue and not disrespect or spite to the Nation’s military.